 - Don’t mix more than 2-3 finishes in a single room.
 Mixing more than 2-3 different finish styles reduces the impact of the mixed finishes, and makes it difficult to know where to focus.

 Sometimes you just need to see your hardware in the space.
 Pick up a few inexpensive knobs from your local big-box hardware store and bring them to your home.
 Then you can see how each finish looks in your home’s lighting and with your cabinetry.

 Now It’s Your Turn

 Choosing details like cabinet hardware doesn’t have to make you freeze in your tracks.
 Now you know the 7 most common cabinet hardware finishes: chrome, brass, polished nickel, satin nickel, antique brass, oil-rubbed bronze, and matte black.

-Grab your printer-friendly copy of this post and then use the tips here to figure out the cabinet hardware finishes you like most.
+Use the tips here to figure out the cabinet hardware finishes you like most.
 Chance are, once you do that, you’ll quickly find the pulls and knobs you love.